 Preserving These Public Lands as National Monuments to Protect the Past, Present and Future of Our Southwestern Ecosystems

-Throughout the Southwest, public lands have become sacrifice zones for grazing, logging, reckless off-road vehicle use, mining, and oil and gas development.
+But our public arid lands have become sacrifice zones for grazing, logging, reckless off-road vehicle use, mining, and oil and gas development.
 Species that once thrived in grasslands, desert landscapes, old-growth forests and rivers are increasingly being pushed to the brink of extinction by industrial and urban development.
 Climate change induced droughts put additional stress on these habitats and the animals that depend on them.
 Sacred American Indian lands and cultural sites remain open to exploitation and destruction.

 Fortunately we have a unique opportunity to save some of these precious lands for this and future generations.
 Under the Antiquities Act, President Barack Obama can designate national monuments, highlighting the unique and distinguishing features of certain areas and ensuring that they remain wild, open spaces for wildlife and humans.

 Designation of the following sites as national monuments would help secure wildlife corridors and water resources that will help vulnerable species survive in the face of climate change.

 Greater Grand Canyon Heritage National Monument

 In 1908 President Theodore Roosevelt designated the Grand Canyon a national monument, using his executive power to protect one of America's greatest natural treasures.
 The president called on Americans to let this great wonder of nature remain as it now is.
 Do nothing to mar its grandeur, sublimity and loveliness.
 You cannot improve on it.

 More than 100 years later, much more of the Grand Canyon ecosystem has been protected through the creation of Grand Canyon National Park and the designation of the Grand Canyon-Parashant National Monument.
 But Roosevelt's grand vision remains unfulfilled as inappropriate grazing, excessive off-road vehicle use, old-growth logging, and legacy impacts from uranium mining continue unabated on public lands just outside the boundaries of these protected spaces.